 American whiskey’s place in culture and history was cemented long before prohibition, and will last long into the future.
+We take a look back at the history of American Whiskey.

 During George Washington’s presidency the country started out in the red after war debt, around the country there were commercial whiskey distilleries established but these were essentially groups of farmers distilling whiskey using the rye they were harvesting.
 This was the coal face of the frontier; a no cash economy that used whiskey as a barter tool for sheep and livestock at markets.
 Alexander Hamilton, the US’ first Secretary of Treasury, was tasked with generating revenue to get the country back in the black so and came up with 1791 Federal Whiskey Tax to get cash into the economy.
 As a true capitalist, he was interested in building the commercial ventures into big companies and these distilling farmers refused to pay as they had been the people fighting on the front line to break the country free from British rule.